CSCfi/csc-user-guide/docs/apps/amber.md

 ## License

 Amber can be used on CSC servers by all not-for-profit institute and university researchers irrespective of nationality or location.
-The full Acedemic license text can be found in [here].
+Look for the [acedemic license text here].

 ## Usage